 Dr Stephen Whitfield is Associate Professor in Climate Change and Food Security.
 He leads a theme of work under the GCRF-AFRICAP programme and is a co-investigator under the ACRES programme.
 He has particular interests in the socio-politics of agri-food systems.

-For more information about Food in the Global South, please contact:
+For more information about Global Partnerships, please contact: